Articles tagged #rust

 But why?

-I was mostly interested in nix because some parts of my website have pretty big native dependencies. itself mostly relies on sqlite3 and some JS engine (used to be quickjs, currently duktape because MSVC Windows builds).
-But the asset processing pipeline, (which I'd like to integrate with at some point) has a bunch more!
+I was mostly interested in nix because some parts of my website have pretty big native dependencies. futile itself mostly relies on sqlite3 and some JS engine (used to be quickjs, currently duktape because MSVC Windows builds).
+But the asset processing pipeline, salvage (which I’d like to integrate with futile at some point) has a bunch more!

 Go back to the homepage.